Why did Oregon GOP senators stay home? A look at the tension

 WHAT IS THE FLESCH READABILITY TEST?

-Scores range from one to 100, with 100 being the easiest to read and one being the most difficult.
-A score between 60 and 70 indicates an 8th or 9th grade reading level.
+Scores range from 1 to 100, with 100 being the easiest to read and 1 being the most difficult.
+A score between 60 and 70 indicates an eighth- or ninth-grade reading level.

 Oregon's 44-year-old law says bill summaries must have a score of 60 or above.